Systematic exploration of triply heavy tetraquarks: spectroscopic and decay characteristics: Summary

 Based on the nonrelativistic quark model, this study constructs an effective Hamiltonian including the confinement potential $V^{C}$ and color-spin hyperfine potential $V^{CS}$.
-It solves the four-body Schr\"{o}dinger equation using the Gaussian expansion method, and completes the expansion of the spatial part of the wave function by combining Jacobi coordinates.
-Furthermore, considering the effect of color-spin configuration mixing, this work systematically investigates the mass spectra, root-mean-square (RMS) radii, radiative decay, and rearrangement strong decay properties of the $cc\bar{c}\bar{n}$, $cc\bar{c}\bar{s}$, $bb\bar{b}\bar{n}$, and $bb\bar{b}\bar{s}$ tetraquarks systems.
+The four-body Schr\"{o}dinger equation is solved via the Gaussian expansion method, with the spatial wave function expanded in terms of Jacobi coordinates.
+Furthermore, considering the effect of color-spin configuration mixing, this work systematically investigates the mass spectra, root-mean-square (RMS) radii, radiative decay, and rearrangement strong decay properties of the $cc\bar{c}\bar{n}$, $cc\bar{c}\bar{s}$, $bb\bar{b}\bar{n}$, and $bb\bar{b}\bar{s}$ tetraquark systems.
 Among these, the quark-interchange model is employed to calculate the widths of OZI-allowed two-body rearrangement strong decays, while tree-level quark-photon coupling is utilized to perform the theoretical calculation of radiative decay widths.
 Finally, the complete structure and decay characteristics of the tetraquark states in each system are obtained.

 It is found that, due to identical symmetry constraints, both the $cc\bar{c}\bar{q}$ and $bb\bar{b}\bar{q}$ systems possess two $J^{P}=0^{+}$, three $J^{P}=1^{+}$ and one $J^{P}=2^{+}$ ground states.
+Further, the $cc\bar{c}\bar{q}$ and $bb\bar{b}\bar{q}$ systems exhibit analogous mass spectra because of the heavy quark symmetry.
 The ground-state masses of these two systems fall in the ranges of 5.2–5.5 GeV and 15.0–15.3 GeV, respectively.
-The larger constituent mass of the strange quark leads to the masses of the states in the $s$-containing systems to be systematically higher than those of their counterparts in the $n$-containing ones.
+The larger constituent mass of the strange quark causes the states in the s-containing systems to be systematically heavier than their counterparts in the n-containing systems.
 In contrast, the $V^{CS}$ interaction scales with $1/m_{i}m_{j}$, resulting in a relatively small magnitude of mass gaps between the corresponding states.
 In addition, the degree of color-spin configuration mixing in the $bb\bar{b}\bar{q}$ system is lower than that in the $cc\bar{c}\bar{q}$ system, and the mass gaps between the physical states after mixing are larger compared to their pre-mixing counterparts.
 Moreover, all the quantum states investigated lie above the meson-meson decay thresholds, indicating that no stable bound state exists in these systems.